respunn/Fivem-Logging/README.md

 `TOKEN = 'your_discord_bot_token'`

-5. Open the script file and update the `server_ip` and `port` variables with the IP address and port number of your game server.
+5. Open the config file and update the `server_ip` and `port` variables with the IP address and port number of your game server.
+6. You can add admin's discord ids to players/log_admin_ids file.
-6. In your Discord server, create a new bot application and invite it to your server with the appropriate permissions.
+7. In your Discord server, create a new bot application and invite it to your server with the appropriate permissions.
-7. Start the bot by running the script in your terminal: `python bot.py`.
+8. Start the bot by running the script in your terminal: `python bot.py`.

 ## Usage